odin-lang/odin-lang.org/content/docs/overview.md

 Foo :: struct {
 	a: [L]u8 `fmt:"s"`, // whole buffer is a string
 	b: [N]u8 `fmt:"s,0"`, // 0 terminated string
-	c: [M]u8 `fmt:"q,n", // string with length determined by n, and use %q rather than %s
+	c: [M]u8 `fmt:"q,n"`, // string with length determined by n, and use %q rather than %s
 	n: int `fmt:"-"`, // ignore this from formatting
 }
 ```